 25% or more is a good open rate for your cold email outreach campaign and if you hit over 37%, you may consider the first stage of your campaign as being very successful.

-Your email open rates can help you set more precise and realistic goals for your future cold email outreach campaigns based on your particular industry average stats.
-However, email open rates can sometimes be misleading so it’s better to focus on real performance metrics such as the response rate for your cold emails.
+Your cold email subject line dictates how likely your subjects are to open your email.
+Higher open rates can help you set more precise and realistic goals for your future cold email outreach campaigns based on your particular industry average stats.
+However, email open rates can sometimes be misleading, as a result it’s better to focus on real performance metrics such as the response rate for your cold emails.

 For our first startup, this was before we launched Prelo, we regularly hit 45% email open rates, while this was great we struggled to convert our prospects.

 What’s cold email outreach in marketing ?

 Cold email outreach is an effective and budget-friendly outbound sales prospecting technique for generating leads.
 In this approach, you’d start with a cold email subject line to build your personalized cold email message.
 Simply send this out to initiate a conversation and kick start a relationship with prospective customers you had no previous contact with.